joeyos/AdaptiveScreen/README.md

 # AdaptiveScreen
-Use CSS to daptive screen size(自适应屏幕大小)
+Use CSS to daptive screen size.